Joker Halloween Costume Ideas

 TV Show Joker

 You remember that old cheesy Batman TV show from the 60's?
 Those were simpler times, when people's hearts were a little less dark, and the media reflected that.
 If you want to remind people of the good old days, or else just go for an ironic twist on the usual Joker costume, you might want to try 1960's Joker.

 The first thing you'll need is a light purple / magenta suit (like in the comics), with a black tie and a green shirt underneath.
 Next, slather your face in cheap white makeup, and grab some of your girlfriend's lipstick or some bright red makeup for the clownish smile.
-Joker's mouth is kind of strangely shaped in the TV show—very pointy on the ends like Salvador Dali's mustache.
+Joker's mouth is kind of strangely shaped very pointy almost like Salvador Dali's mustache.
 Finally, get some green spray-on hair dye or find a wig that is bright green.

 Throw on some chains and some dark pants.
 Your hair should be neon green, as well.
 If you really want to get into it, throw some fake gold teeth on and fake tattoos on your bare chest.
 Joker is a great character to embody this Halloween, so make sure you consider this comic book twist on the creepy clown trope!